Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 Pros: Gold status includes bonus points on paid stays, late check-out, free breakfast at select properties, a free fifth night when you book a five-or-more standard room reward stay, and space-available upgrades to preferred rooms (including ones with executive lounge access).
 It’s arguably one of the better mid-tier statuses with any hotel loyalty program, and it’s easy to achieve because all you need to do is be a cardholder.

 Cons: The foreign-transaction fee means this may not be a great card to use overseas.
 If you’re headed abroad, you might want to compare this card to the Citi Hilton Honors Reserve.
 It doesn’t have a foreign-transaction fee, and you can get an annual free weekend night voucher if you spend at least $10,000 each anniversary card year.
-However, the Reserve card’s earning rate is a little lower, and the annual fee is $95.
+However, the Reserve card’s earning rate is a little lower.

 If you want to earn points fast with a no annual fee card, the Hilton Honors Card from American Express is a good bet, with 3x points on everyday purchases, no limit.